LitRitt/lit-home/ignited.md

 ### **WARNING**

 This update uses a new bundleID with my domain.
-It will never change again agter this point.
+It will never change again after this point.
 Installing will not overwrite your old app.
 You will need to use Sync or manually transfer data to the new app.

 ### **New Features**